 When you decide on a charity structure there are two big decisions to be made:

-In a charity run entirely by its trustees, those trustees are the only members of the charity.
-They can make crucial decisions (such as who to appoint as a trustee; whether to make changes to the constitution) without reference to any wider group.
-This type of charity can be called a ‘charitable trust’ and may use the word ‘Trust’ or ‘Charitable Trust’ in its name.
+In a charity governed entirely by its trustees, those trustees are the only constitutional members of the charity.
+They can make crucial decisions, such as who to appoint as a trustee, or whether to make changes to the constitution without reference to any wider group.

-A charity with a wider membership is more democratic because the trustees will be accountable to those members.
-There are some decisions that can ONLY be made by the wider membership such as electing trustees, approving the annual accounts, and approving any changes to the constitution.
-You will need to think carefully about how large that membership may be because the charity will have a duty to keep records of all members so that they can invite them to an Annual General Meeting, where they will elect trustees and approve the accounts and ask questions about how the trustees have been managing the charity (like shareholders in a company).
-This type of charity is often called an ‘Association’ or ‘Society’.
+You will need to think carefully about how large that membership may be because the charity will have a duty to keep records of all members so that they can invite them to an annual general meeting (AGM).
+The AGM is where members will elect trustees, approve the accounts, and have an opportunity to ask questions about how the trustees have been managing the charity – just like shareholders in a company.
+This type of charity is often called an ‘association’ or ‘society’.

 An incorporated charity is a legal form (like a company) that gives the charity its own legal personality.
-This means it can own property and sign contracts in the charity name.
+This means it can own property and sign contracts in the charity’s name.
 Incorporation gives trustees greater protection from being personally liable.
 A charity that employs people or promises to provide services (that is, most of them!) will normally choose to be incorporated.

-But this added protection comes with tighter legal regulations and control, including:
+However, this added protection comes with tighter legal regulations and control, including:

-These days, the most commonly used incorporated structure is called a Charitable Incorporated Organisation (CIO).
+These days, the most commonly used incorporated structure is called a charitable incorporated organisation (CIO).

-An unincorporated charity doesn’t have its own legal personality, so it can’t sign any contracts in the charity name.
+An unincorporated charity doesn’t have its own legal personality, so it can’t sign any contracts in the charity’s name.
 That means that contracts must be signed by one of the trustees who can then be held personally liable for any debts.

 The unincorporated structures are: